skafos/generators/README.md

 generators:
-- turicreate-image-classifier: this is a description
+- turicreate-image-classifier: Train an image classifier with turi create.
+- tf-image-classifier: Train an image classifier with tensorflow.